-Album Art copy: a checklist for musicians
+Album Art wording: a checklist for musicians

 You’ve got your tracks recorded, song order finalized, & title chosen — now get all of your copy together.